Tiananmen hunger strikes: Origins and formation

 The idea of a hunger strike emerged early on in the movement and came from numerous different individuals.
 According to student leader Chai Ling, she first heard of the idea in one of her classes from Zhang Boli, a visiting writer at Peking University.
 Zhang said that he was inspired by Gandhi.
 In addition, she was told a story by two men from the national security force on April 27 about a single hunger striker, who was easily chased away on April 19.
 Some student leaders heard about the idea as early as April 23 from Hong Kong students, who proposed a hunger strike.
 Student leaders like Wu'er Kaixi believed it was a good idea, but students like Li Jinjin, a master's student from Peking University's Beijing Students' Autonomous Federation, believed that the strike would set the movement back.

 After the May Fourth protests of 1989, the protests lost momentum and students were beginning to return to class.
 Student leaders were looking for a new plan to gain the government's attention for dialogue.
 Two different stories exist about how the hunger strike was initiated.
 The first was at lunch between Wang Dan, Wu'er Kaixi, Ma Shaofang, Cheng Zhen, and two others on May 11.
-According to Wu'er Kaixi, he is the one who brought up the idea, at the meal.
+According to Wu'er Kaixi, he was the one who brought up the idea, at the meal.
 Among them, only Ma Shaofang and Cheng Zhen had both read Gandhi's biography.
 Chai Ling has a different story: She saw a debate at Peking University as to whether to stage a hunger strike.

 To gain involvement from students for the hunger strikes, student leaders like Wang Dan went around asking individuals to sign up.
 This is how Chai Ling joined.
 Student leaders, who wanted to be part of the strike could only do so independently because the Beijing Students' Autonomous Federation did not support the hunger strike.
 By the night before the strike began, 40 individuals had signed up.
 Chai Ling gave an emotional speech at Peking University to appeal for involvement.
 This speech became the basis of the "Declaration of a Hunger Strike", which contained the "Hunger Strike Manifesto".
 By the time students entered the square to begin the strike, there were 800 people participating.